fijicist/hyperVAE/README.md

 **HyperVAE** is a physics-informed deep generative model for synthesizing high-energy physics jets using Variational Autoencoders with Lorentz-equivariant transformations.
 The model represents jets as bipartite hypergraphs with particle nodes, pairwise edges encoding 2-point Energy-Energy Correlators (EEC), and hyperedges capturing higher-order N-point correlations.
 By leveraging L-GATr (Lorentz Group Attention) layers, HyperVAE aims to generate jets that respect special relativity and fundamental spacetime symmetries.

-Designed for **consumer-grade GPUs (4GB VRAM)**, HyperVAE employs memory-optimized training strategies including gradient accumulation, mixed-precision computation, and efficient PyG batching.
+Designed for consumer-grade GPUs, HyperVAE employs memory-optimized training strategies including gradient accumulation, mixed-precision computation.
 Deep generative models offer the potential for significantly faster jet generation compared to traditional physics simulators, which could be useful for data augmentation, detector studies, and physics analyses.

 ---